Table of Contents

 A small-bodied guitar tends to have a balanced sound.
 A thin body sounds extra intimate and warm, although the projection might be lower.
 A smaller guitar can also be more comfortable to play for ergonomic reasons.

-However, larger-bodied guitars have deep, resonant sounds, and they provide better projection.
+However, larger-bodied guitars have deep, resonant sounds, and they provide the better projection.
 They might be uncomfortable to play with for some, because of their bigger size.

 It is a good idea to try guitars of as many sizes as you can whenever you’re at the guitar shop.
 Dealing with them will help you understand which is best for you.
 Remember to think about both the quality of sound and comfort.